Honda Masanobu

 Honda Masanobu (本多 正信) was a commander and daimyō in the service of Tokugawa Ieyasu in Japan during the Azuchi-Momoyama and Edo periods.

-In 1563, when an uprising against Ieyasu occurred in Mikawa Province, Masanobu took the side of the peasants against Ieyasu at Battle of Batogahara.
-He fled from the Tokugawa, rejoining them in the 1570s or 1580s at the behest of Ōkubo Tadayo, and accompanied Ieyasu as he crossed Iga Province following the assassination of Oda Nobunaga at Honnō-ji.
+In 1563, when an uprising against Ieyasu occurred in Mikawa Province, Masanobu and his brother, Masashige the elder, took the side of the peasants against Ieyasu at Battle of Batogahara.
+After Ieyasu suppressed the Ikko rebels, Masanobu fled from Mikawa and settled in Kaga Province.

+Later he rejoining Tokugawa in the 1570s or 1580s at the behest of Ōkubo Tadayo, and accompanied Ieyasu as he crossed Iga Province following the assassination of Oda Nobunaga at Honnō-ji.

+In 1597, the 18-year-old Masanobu's son, Masashige, got into dispute with Okabe Souhachi, son of Tokugawa Hidetada’s wet nurse, and killed him before fleeing.
+Masashige then entered the service under Ōtani Yoshitsugu for two years.

 In 1600, Masanobu joined Tokugawa Hidetada's army for the march along the Nakasendō.
 En route, however, Hidetada attacked Sanada Masayuki at Ueda Castle against Masanobu's advice, and together they arrived late for the Battle of Sekigahara.

 Masanobu was a member of the Tokugawa shogunate and ruled a Han in Sagami Province assessed at 22,000 koku.
 He was present at the siege of Osaka in 1614.
 Masanobu died several weeks after Ieyasu in 1616.

+It is said that other Tokugawa retainers disliked Masanobu, such as Sakakibara Yasumasa who regarded him as "corrupt", and Honda Tadakatsu thought Masanobu a coward.